* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 A wide range of physical and mental health conditions can qualify as disabilities under the ADA.
 These include visual impairments, deafness, mental illnesses such as anxiety and depression, autism, and epilepsy.
 It's important to talk with your doctor or mental health professional.
 They can help determine if your condition meets the ADA's definition and provide documentation if needed.

 While the ADA doesn't require a specific diagnosis for service dog qualification, it does emphasize the impact on major life activities.
-For example, mild anxiety that doesn't significantly disrupt your daily life might not qualify you for a service dog under the ADA.
+For example, mild anxiety that doesn't significantly disrupt your daily life—even if it does create stressful situations—might not qualify you for a service dog under the ADA.
 However, if your anxiety is severe and limits your ability to leave the house, work, or socialize, it's more likely to be considered a qualifying disability.
 Your healthcare provider can help you understand how the ADA applies to your specific situation.

 Service dogs have helped millions of people with disabilities manage their medical conditions to achieve greater health, confidence, and freedom in their daily lives.